Engineers' Society of Western Pennsylvania

 Presenters: Abby Wolensky, Auberle, McKeesport, PA; Nancy Shannon, US EPA Region 3; Thomas Guentner, Landforce Pittsburgh

-5A: Bethlehem Steel: 20 years later
+5A: Bethlehem Steel: 20 years later.
+The benefits of brownfield redevelopment to the community.

 Session Chair: Vincent Carbone, HDR Engineering, Inc., Bethlehem, PA

-Bethlehem Steel is nearing completion of brownfields redevelopment, and the technical process and procedure well documented.
-What is not discussed is the revitalization that was spurred around Bethlehem Steel, how redevelopment on the site has enhanced the community, has spurred population growth and improved Environmental justice.
-This Panel consists of Robert DeBeer of Peron Development a regional developer that has been influential in the development of South Bethlehem, Kassie Hilger President and CEO of ArtsQuest, one of the many community enhancing non-profit organizations that have benefited from brownfields redevelopment and enhanced the economy and Bethlehem Community and Alicia Karner Deputy Director of Economic Development for the City of Bethlehem.
+Bethlehem Steel redevelopment is almost complete and the technical process and procedure well documented.
+This discussion is about what has not been discussed for a mature brownfield redevelopment.
+How redevelopment on the site has enhanced the surrounding community, spurred economic development and improved environmental justice.
+Our panel consists of Robert de Beer of Peron Development a regional developer that has been influential in the development in Bethlehem, Kassie Hilgert President and CEO of ArtsQuest, one of the community enhancing non-profit organizations that have benefited from brownfields redevelopment and enhanced the economy and Bethlehem Community and Asher Schiavone Department of Economic and Community Development for the City of Bethlehem.
 Each will be prepared to provide their unique perspective on the benefits and lessons learned in development of the community around “The Steel”.

 5C: Electrifying Brownfields-Empowering Low Value Sites